adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 - De-normalization

   - store module key on tables under the module
-  - store the number of sum / average result of certain tables in parent table
+  - store the number of sum / average result of certain table in its parent table

 ## Queries